plovinicius/custom-select-component/README.md

 ```
 1. Download files
 2. Paste the files into your project using the same folder structure
+3. Import the JS file
-3. Don't forget to replace/remove the variables inside the files (app/Views/Components/Select.php) and (views/select/*)
+4. Don't forget to replace/remove the variables inside the files (app/Views/Components/Select.php) and (views/select/*)
-4. Done
+5. Done
 ```

 ## Feedback